mikeparowski/kluster/README.md

-statistically detecting relative bias in common news sources
+experimenting with various NLP/ML techniques to detect political slant in news articles